nvk/NoThirdParty/wallets/GreenBits.md

 GreenBits is the native Android version of GreenAddress.
-Its a multi-signature wallet that supports hardware wallets like TREZOR and Ledger.
+It's a multi-signature wallet that supports hardware wallets like TREZOR and Ledger.
 A seed created with GreenAddress can be imported into GreenBits, or a new seed can be created.

 By default, GreenBits is a 2 of 2 wallet, which means that you control one private key, and GreenAddress the other.
 GreenAddress must sign every transaction.
 This forces you to rely on GA, but offers true 2-factor authentication.